The Administrative Appeals Tribunal

 Is there an application fee?

 In many cases, there is no application fee.
-For example, there is no fee for applications about Commonwealth workers’ compensation, social security or family assistance payments or veterans’ pension decisions.
+For example, there is no fee for applications about Commonwealth workers’ compensation, the National Disability Insurance Scheme, social security or family assistance payments or veterans’ pension decisions.

 There is an application fee for other kinds of cases, such as taxation decisions.